ItyRamirez/cs41_jazzHands/README.md

 Our visualizations consist of a single window with two subplots.
 The top subplot displays the time domain waveform (i.e. the final sum of sine waves plotted vs. time) and the bottom subplot displays a bar graph that shows the weights of each of the frequencies.
 Both subplots are updated with every new measurement.

 First, we set up the figure that will hold the visualizations before the while(True) loop.
+Inside the while(True) loop, we dynamically rescale the x axis of the time domain plot (based on the frequency content of the notes) and update the data for both plots in each iteration. matplotlib.draw() updates the plot visuals.

 ## Lessons Learned
 - Better understand compatibility and dependencies
 - Permissions issue to access serial ports through WSL
 - WSL doesn't even support audio
 - More confidence in using Python to interface with hardware, which is exciting for future project possibilities

 ## Setup
 #### Software